stxrrymuffin/personal-website/README.md

 Like I said earlier, I struggled a lot with designing the website.
 I had a lot of references from Pinterest, but somehow they all combined into a terrible result when I tried free-styling the design while programming simultaneously.
-I learned that even just setting aside 1-2 hours doing planning was essential to having a confident vision in what I was going to create.
+I learned that even just setting aside 1-2 hours doing planning (I spent 3+ :P) was essential to having a confident vision in what I was going to create.
 This helped me find more motivation in completing the website, too!